The Waves are off for a week for finals before journeying to Washington State next weekend.

 Pepperdine plays Indiana State in the consolation final on Saturday at 3 p.m.
 PT.

 Brendan Lane scored a career-high 26, Jeremy Major set a true freshman record with 12 assists.

 The Waves next play in the Great Alaska Shootout on Thanksgiving night.

-Martin A. Folb photos of the Waves' 86-78 loss to the Dons.
+Martin A. Folb's photos of the Waves' loss to the Titans.

-Photos by Martin A. Folb of the Waves' 83-76 loss to the Broncos.
+Photos by Martin A. Folb of the Waves' season-opening 81-68 win over the Hawks.